bixBeta/DESeq2-shiny/README.md

 To run locally (strongly recommended), use the following instructions:

+git clone this repository using `git clone https://github.com/bixBeta/DESeq2-shiny.git`<br>
+cd to `DESeq2-shiny/PCA-Explorer`<br>
+copy the path for the ui and server files by using `pwd`, we will need this path later.

 Launch R Console on a Mac or PC and INSTALL the following packages:

 `if (!requireNamespace("BiocManager", quietly = TRUE))